Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/factory-pattern.rst

     The point of this is that in object-oriented languages, the factory pattern is solving a particular problem: creating instances of a type that is not fully determined.
 While it may be idiomatic in one language, it may not be in another.
-For instance, in Rust the same code could be parametrised by a generic type that implements a `DatabaseConnection` trait, which provides a `new` function for constructing `DatabaseConnection` instances.
+For instance, in Rust the same code could be parametrized by a generic type that implements a `DatabaseConnection` trait, which provides a `new` function for constructing `DatabaseConnection` instances.
 The particular type of database connection that is created would depend on how the generic type parameter is eventually instantiated.